 When two tax expenditures overlap, generally the overlap is not included in either estimate.
+If one exemption were repealed, the other exemption would still apply.
 For example, the sales tax exemption for Job Opportunity Building Zone (JOBZ) businesses includes purchases that would also qualify under the capital equipment exemption.
-Neither the JOBZ sales tax exemption nor the capital equipment exemption includes capital equipment purchases by JOBZ businesses.
+Neither the estimates for JOBZ sales tax exemption nor estimates for the capital equipment exemption include capital equipment purchases by JOBZ businesses.
 Adding together the two estimates done separately would understate their combined impact.